chenm19/Caulobacter/README.md

 `events5RegCPLX.m` and `odes5RegCPLX.m` are the ODEs and events for the model, please make sure they are under the same folder as `main5RegCPLX.m`.

 ## Code Structure for MOPGA-Caulo
+There are total of 9 script files, with the following dependecy structure

     ├──load_para.m
     ├──load_data.m